 With the increasing adoption of cloud solutions, many organisations are asking what the difference is between cloud and on-premise IT and what is best option for my business?
 This guide shows a comparison of cloud vs on premise with a focus on security and cost.

 When thinking about the differences between an on-premises IT environment compared to cloud, it’s first important to think about what we mean by the environment.
 Depending on the business this could be at one-site or multiple and could consist of a range of hardware and software including servers, computers or databases.

 So, in simple terms, difference between on-premise and cloud is essentially where your hardware, application and software reside.
 On-premise means that a company keeps all of this IT infrastructure onsite, which is either managed by themselves or a third-party.
 With the Cloud it means that it is housed offsite with someone else responsible for monitoring and maintaining it.

 On Premises vs Cloud

-Cloud services are often seen as attractive because they enable businesses to transfer the responsibility and cost of running on-premise hardware and software to a specialist provider, who manage the hassles and costs that otherwise burden IT departments, such as software upgrades, security patches and hardware maintenance.
+Cloud services are often seen as attractive because they enable businesses to combine with a Managed IT Service and transfer the responsibility and cost of running on-premise hardware and software to a specialist provider, who can manage the hassles and costs that otherwise burden IT departments, such as software upgrades, security patches and hardware maintenance.

 Due to its flexibility, reliability and security, cloud can remove the burden of a business having to maintain and upgrade their own systems, which enables them to invest their time and money into concentrating on their core business strategies.
 The sections below compare the different cloud setups and highlight the advantages and disadvantages of both.